claudiocarvalhojr/instalador/README.md

 - Pass relative path of properties file in static initialize method, eg: Installer.initialize ("main/resources/properties/config.properties");

-- Generate jar (not executable), without the jars files that are in the lib folder.
+- Generate jar (not executable), without the jars files that are in the lib folder. eg: installer-1.0.jar